Proletarian Party of America

-The Proletarian Party of America (PPA) was a small communist political party in the United States, originating in 1920 and terminated in 1971.
+The Proletarian Party of America (PPA) was a small communist political party in the United States, forming in 1920 and disbanding in 1971.
 Originally an offshoot of the Communist Party of America, the group maintained an independent existence for over five decades.
-It is best remembered for carrying forward Charles H. Kerr & Co., the oldest publisher of Marxist books in America.
+It is best remembered for carrying forward Charles H. Kerr & Co., the oldest U.S. publisher of Marxist books.

 Organizational history

 Formation

 Al Renner was a key figure in the Proletarian Party of America during its formative period.

-The Proletarian Party of America (PPA) emerged from the Socialist Party of Michigan, based in Detroit in 1920, but the organization's story dates to a few years prior to this event.
-The Michigan party, the state affiliate of the Socialist Party of America (SPA), was won over to a unique Left Wing ideology during the years of American participation in World War I.
+The Proletarian Party of America (PPA) emerged in 1920 from the Socialist Party of Michigan, but the organization's story dates back to the World War I years.
+At that time the Michigan Socialist Party, the state affiliate of the Socialist Party of America (SPA), was won over to a unique Left Wing ideology.

-The key figure in the Michigan organization which later became the PPA was a Scottish born shoe store owner named John Keracher, in association with a tool and die maker named Dennis Batt and radical activists Al Renner and H. M. Wicks.
-At Keracher's behest, the Socialist Party of Michigan eschewed all participation in electoral politics, instead favoring Marxist theoretical study to prepare the working class for the task of revolutionary leadership.
-Throughout the years of 1918 and 1919, the party established a network of Marxist study circles called "Proletarian Universities," with the movement particularly strong in Detroit, Chicago, and Rochester, New York.
+The key figure in the Michigan organization was a Scottish-born owner of a small Detroit shoe store, John Keracher.
+He had been influenced by the "impossibilist" Scottish socialist tradition associated with Daniel De Leon.
+Keracher partnered with tool-and-die maker Dennis Batt and radical activists Al Renner and H. M. Wicks.
+At Keracher's behest, the Socialist Party of Michigan favored Marxist theoretical study as the best method to prepare the working class for the task of revolutionary leadership.
+Throughout 1918 and 1919, the party established a network of Marxist study circles called the "Proletarian University", with the worker education movement being particularly strong in Detroit, Chicago, and Rochester.

-At the 1919 State Convention of the Socialist Party of Michigan, Keracher was elected head of the state organization and an amendment was adopted by the assembled delegates calling for the expulsion from the Socialist Party of Michigan of anyone who engaged in electoral politics.
-Keracher, Batt, and other Michiganders were prominent as well in the Left Wing Section of the Socialist Party, a formal faction deeply inspired by the Russian Revolution which was engaged in the attempt to "win the Socialist Party for the Left Wing."
+At the 1919 State Convention of the Socialist Party of Michigan, Keracher was elected party leader.
+An amendment was adopted by the delegates calling for the expulsion of anyone who engaged in electoral politics.
+Keracher, Batt, and other Michigan Party members were also prominent in the Left Wing Section of SPA, a group inspired by the Russian Revolution that was attempting to win control of the national organization.

-The Left Wing Section organized candidate slates for each of the electoral districts of the SPA and made use of bloc voting by sympathetic branches of the party's language federations to achieve results.
-The outgoing National Executive Committee of the SPA cried election fraud, however, and refused to tally the results of the 1919 party election or to leave office on July 1, the appointed date.
-Instead, the outgoing NEC went on the offensive with a series of suspensions of language federations and the expulsion of the Michigan party, ostensibly for violation of the national constitution of the SPA for the anti-political provisions adopted at the 1919 state gathering.
+The Left Wing Section organized candidate slates for each of SPA's electoral districts, and made use of bloc voting by sympathetic branches of the party's language federations to achieve victories.
+SPA's outgoing National Executive Committee (NEC) cried election fraud, and refused to tally the results of the 1919 party election or to leave office on July 1, the appointed date.
+Instead, the NEC went on the offensive with a series of suspensions of language federations and the expulsion of the Michigan party, ostensibly for violating SPA's constitution by repudiating legislative reforms at its 1919 State Convention.